bitflags/bitflags/spec.md

 Flags values can be formatted by iterating over them.
 Any yielded flags value that sets exactly the bits of a defined flag may be formatted with its name.
 Any yielded flags value that doesn't set exactly the bits of a defined flag will be formatted as a hex number.

-Parsing a formatted flags value will exactly reproduce it.
+The result of parsing a formatted flags value will be the truncated source.

 ----